Jakobovski/dontbuydell/index.markdown

 Just look at that and tell me WTF is going on.
 So they scheduled an appointment (without telling me) and then they cancel it without telling me and then reschedule.
 No alerts, no SMS, no email, nothing.
 Are the parts in stock or not?
 Is the technician coming in a 4-8 hour window ending at 10:40 am?
 So they may come at 3am?
 I still have a broken laptop and don't know when it's going to be fixed.

-**UPDATE:**
 Turns out they entered the wrong address on the service order.
 They entered the address of my account, and not the address I gave them.
 I am currently out of the country, which means they shipped the part to the wrong country.
 Now I need to wait again for 4 day for the part to arrive.
 I tell the agent this, they tell me they will update the service order.
 24 hours later the service order is still not updated.

+Dell kept on telling me there was some technical issue and they could not update the address on the service order.
+They told me they would update me.
+Days and weeks went by, each representative had a different story, the issue did not get fixed.
+One support agent told me to re-register the laptop, another told me to drop it off at some repair site, another one told me that there was nothing pending and I needed to start the process again.

+Eventually someone was able to dispatch a technician.
+The technician was given the wrong address again and went to the wrong city.
+At least this time it was in Israel, I talked to him on the phone, gave him my correct address and he ended up coming the next day.

+All in all *it took 37 days, for Dell to fix my laptop*.
+Let me remind you that I had paid for the premium worldwide pro support.

 **Here is another nice support story**